 “I was at that moment in my life of just feeling as if I just want to be free.
 Where no one would ever, ever be able to hurt me again,” she said.

-As she passed a church parking lot, Bobby Joe Long jumped out from the darkness and grabbed her by the neck.
+As she passed a church parking lot, serial killer Bobby Joe Long jumped out from the darkness and grabbed her by the neck.
 He dragged her off her bike and into his red Dodge Magnum, all the while holding a gun to her left temple.
 McVey said that at that moment, something just “clicked” in her mind.

 “Now I’m in a position where I felt like I was forced to fight for my life,” McVey said.
 “It’s like God was saying, ‘Not on my watch, you’re not going to kill yourself.
 This is what we’re going to go through together.’”

-Lisa McVey Survives 26 Hours in Bobby Joe Long’s Apartment
+McVey Survives 26 Hours in Bobby Joe Long’s Apartment

-Bobby Joe Long tied, gagged, and blindfolded Lisa McVey and drove them both to his apartment.
+Bobby Joe Long tied, gagged, and blindfolded Lisa McVey before driving them both to his apartment.
 Despite the acute trauma she was experiencing, the teenager had the presence of mind to remember everything she could see, hear, and feel while inside the serial killer’s vehicle.
 When Long blindfolded her, McVey clenched her jaw so she could see through a little space in the blindfold when she relaxed it again.

 Through that tiny peephole she created, McVey saw that Long’s car had red carpet and white seats.
 She also read the word “Magnum” detailed across the dashboard.